This model consists of approximately 8,700 pieces.

 The west face of One Prudential Plaza features some clever SNOT techniques.
 The dark grey panels are held in place between the south face's edges of the rails and the studs of the 1x8 door rail plates.
 The bottoms of the panels then hold the windows and spandrel in place against the west face's 1x8 door rail plates

 The plaza on the northwest corner of the complex, nestled between the two buildings.
-Again, the angled sidewalk using panels and wedge plates here is inspired from the work of Spencer Rezkalla.

 The mast atop One Prudential Plaza is made using pearl light grey flex tube.
 As expressed by Spencer Rezkalla after he built his new World Trade Center model, using long lengths of flex tube for extended vertical elements faces the problem of warpage due to flex tubes' own pliability.
 However, I have overcome this almost completely by pushing several train wheel axles inside the flex tube.
 As seen at the top of the mast, one of the cone-tipped axles is protruding to give the mast its full height.